Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 I think my results are wrong.

-The osteoporosis risk checker is intended to raise awareness of factors that are known to increase the risk of developing osteoporosis and broken bones.
-It is not a diagnostic tool, only a healthcare professional can diagnose osteoporosis and predict your risk of breaking a bone.
+The osteoporosis risk checker is a tool to help you understand the risk factors that can increase the chance of developing osteoporosis and broken bones.
+It is not a diagnostic tool.
+Only a healthcare professional can diagnose osteoporosis and predict your chance of breaking a bone.

-The algorithms behind the tool - which answer options generate which results - are based on clinical guidelines and consensus and were informed and agreed by clinical experts.
-Results will depend on what information you enter, and are an indication of your level of risk, not a diagnosis.
+The algorithms behind the tool - which generates your results based on the answers you choose - are based on clinical guidelines and consensus and were informed and agreed by clinical experts.
+Your results will depend on what information you enter, and are an indication of your level of risk, not a diagnosis.
+Risk factors are anything that increases the chance of osteoporosis.

 Please always talk to a healthcare professional to discuss your bone health.